 The term ‘Ivy League’ refers to a collegiate athletic conference officially founded in 1954 and consisting of eight private north-eastern universities: Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, the University of Pennsylvania, Princeton University, and Yale University.
-However, as some of the oldest and most prestigious universities in the U.S., the term has become synonymous with these schools’ reputations for academic excellence.
+However, as some of the oldest and most prestigious universities in the U.S., the term has become synonymous with these universities’ reputations for academic excellence.

 In the U.S. News & World Report 2019 National University Rankings, all eight Ivies are ranked in the top twenty, with Princeton taking the top spot ahead of Harvard, while Columbia and Yale join the Massachusetts Institute of Technology and the University of Chicago in a tie for third.

 As with other leading universities, the Ivies have directed increasing resources towards blockchain and have incorporated it into their academic programs.
+As a result, there is a growing number of Ivy League blockchain courses.

 In August 2018, a Coinbase report examining the rise of cryptography and blockchain in higher education found that Cornell offered 9 courses on blockchain and cryptocurrency, second only to Stanford (10 courses) of the 50 universities examined.
-Penn, Harvard and Princeton were also highly ranked.
+UPenn, Harvard and Princeton were also highly ranked.
 Back in 2017, Trustnodes.com ranked Cornell as the best university at which to study blockchain technology.

 In addition to offering a number of introductory blockchain courses to its MBA students (such as B8776-001 and B8462-001), Columbia Business School hosts an annual two-day summit on ‘Blockchain, Cryptocurrencies & Digital Tokens Demystified.’
 This course is intended for participants with no prior knowledge or technical background.
 Check out this page for details of how to register.